Lynette7/Voting_management_system/readme.md

 This is a project done in partial fulfillment of requirements for reception of BSc.
 Computer Science degree from the University of Nairobi.

 This is an online voting system that can be used by high schools, universities or colleges in their school elections.
 Main functionalities include:

 1. The voter is able to:

-cast their vote successfully.
+- Cast their vote successfully.

-View the results of the election.
+- View the results of the election.

 2. The administrator is able to:

-set up a full election.
+- Set up a full election by:

-        Describe the type of election
+        Describing the type of election

-        Add categories
+        Adding categories

-        Set maximum selections for each category
+        Setting maximum selections for each category

-        Add candidates for each category
+        Adding candidates for each category

-add voters to the system
+- Add voters to the system

-Add other administrators to the system
+- Add other administrators to the system

-Set the default election
+- Set the default election

-View results of previous elections
+- View results of previous elections

-Initiate the tallying and declaration of results
+- Initiate the tallying and declaration of results

 To run this project:
 1. Download it